l

 For Monika, the last chance to munch on a Pantanal croc.

-San Ignacio de Valasco, 19th March
+San Ignacio de Velasco, 19th March

 The next morning: after nearly 2 months we leave Brazil.
 Prado gets a last load of good-quality diesel, and we’re heading to the nearby border.